vmware-archive/kube-prod-runtime/docs/components.md

 BKPR uses Prometheus as [packaged by Bitnami](https://hub.docker.com/r/bitnami/prometheus/).
 It is implemented as a [Kubernetes StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with just 1 pod named `prometheus-0` under the `kubeprod` namespace.

-Prometheus scrapes several elements for relevant data which is stored as metrics in timeseries and can be queried using [Prometheus query language](https://prometheus.io/docs/prometheus/latest/querying/basics/) from the Prometheus console which is is externally accessible at `https://prometheus.${dns-zone}`, where `${dns-zone}` is the literal for the DNS zone specified when BKPR was installed.
+Prometheus scrapes several elements for relevant data which is stored as metrics in timeseries and can be queried using [Prometheus query language](https://prometheus.io/docs/prometheus/latest/querying/basics/) from the Prometheus console.
+The prometheus console is externally accessible at `https://prometheus.${dns-zone}`, where `${dns-zone}` is the literal for the DNS zone specified when BKPR was installed.

 #### Scraping